zain2703/Kattis/README.md

 ### TourDeFrance.cpp
 https://open.kattis.com/problems/tourdefrance

-IN this problem we ave to calcuate the maxmum spread between drive ratios.
-My solution getting input sperately for rear and front spokes diving them to find the n/m angular velociety to the pedal n/m.
-Then using the anuglar velociety to find the drive ratio between them afte this just rint the maximum.
+In this problem we have to calcuate the maximum spread between drive ratios.
+My solution was getting input sperately for rear and front spokes dividing them to find the n/m angular velociety to the pedal n/m.
+Then using the anuglar velociety to find the drive ratio between them after this just printing the maximum number.

 ### conundrum.c